 Coplay police responded to these and other calls recently.

-Police responded to a report of ATVs driving on the street in the unit block of North Front Street.
+Police were on the scene of a domestic dispute in the unit block of South Front Street.